Why I work with HCM

-Managing Director, Postsecondary Education Transformation
+Managing Director of Postsecondary Education Transformation

 Martha Snyder is an education policy specialist with high-level experience supporting federal and state policymakers.
 At HCM Strategists, she provides policy expertise and strategic counsel on a wide range of areas from finance to accountability to college readiness and affordability.
 Martha is a primary lead for Lumina Foundation’s Strategy Labs, where she provides non-partisan expertise and facilitation on affordability, outcomes-based funding and other finance policies to improve higher education attainment.
 She also serves as the key strategist on state postsecondary policy work for the Bill & Melinda Gates Foundation.